Chevrolet Bolt EV range test: Gone with the wind

 2020 Chevrolet Bolt EV review update - Portland OR

-The weather had been calm as I headed out from Portland, and I had a very slight overall descent in this relatively level route.
+The weather had been calm as I headed out from Portland, leaving a slight descent for the return in this relatively level route.
 But it became clear I’d picked up an 8-10 mph tailwind partway through my trip—around Hood River—underscored by some rapid and disconcerting recalculations, which is unusual for a system that most often acts as a trusted voice of reason versus range anxiety.

 The Bolt EV's readouts helped understand that I’d been getting a bit of a boost all along.
 While on the way out the Bolt EV had been using in the vicinity of 21-23 kw at 70 mph, that suddenly changed to 27-29 kw.